Mathics3/mathics-threejs-backend/docs/developers/polygons.md

 }
 ```

-Then we need to swap the coplanar value with z again:
+Then we need to convert the 2d coordinate into 3d:
 ```js
 coordinateVector.applyQuaternion(
     new Quaternion().setFromUnitVectors(